Decentralized Wastewater Management Plan Update

 As a part of the Initiative, the Decentralized Wastewater Management Plan was created in 2005 (“the 2005 Plan”).
 The 2005 Plan states that over 85% of all developed properties (4,339 total) were using onsite systems, and of those, 95% of the properties were in residential use.
 These numbers continue to grow with both the development and redevelopment of commercial and residential properties.

+The Town of Nags Head (the “Town”) is in the process of seeking qualified consultants to update the 2005 Decentralized Wastewater Management Plan (“the 2005 Plan”).
 The intent of this update is to evaluate the overall effectiveness of the Plan and the Town’s Septic Health program, recommend additional measures as necessary, and expand and integrate the Plan, taking into account the relationship between onsite wastewater, stormwater, and groundwater.

 An overview of the Decentralized Wastewater Management Plan Update is available here.